RTEMS/rtems-docs/posix_users/language_specific_services.rst

 Directives
 ==========

 This section details the language-specific services for the C programming language manager's directives.
 A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.

+.. _setlocale:

 setlocale - Set the Current Locale
 ----------------------------------